shu-shobhit/Speech-Team-Hiring-Task---SARVAM.AI/README.md

 - **Data Analysis Methods:** The techniques and approaches used for analyzing the audio and text data.
 - **Quality of Data Analysis:** How effectively the analysis addresses potential applications for the Speech team, including TTS and STT technologies.
 - **Creativity in Analysis:** Innovative approaches in data handling and analysis, and the use of relevant metrics to assess data quality and applicability.

-**Submission Requirements:**

-Your submission should include the following components:
-- **Report on Key Performance Indicators (KPIs):** A concise report detailing the key findings from your analysis, focusing on aspects that are critical for improving TTS and STT applications.
-- **Methodological Explanation:** A thorough explanation of the methods used for both web scraping and the exploratory data analysis.
-This should include challenges faced and how they were overcome.
-- **Supporting Materials:** Include code snippets and visualizations that highlight significant insights from the data.
-These should be well-documented and easy to understand, demonstrating the logic behind your analytical decisions.

-The report should be structured to clearly present the methodology, findings, and implications of your analysis.
-It should be technical yet accessible, aimed at stakeholders who may have varying levels of familiarity with data analysis techniques.

 ---
 # My Approach :